-Each employment agreement and each executive officer's employment may be terminated (a) by mutual agreement (b) by the Company with or without Cause, (c) by the executive officer and (d) upon the executive officer's death or disability that renders him or her incapable of performing the essential functions of his or her job, with or without reasonable accommodation.
-Each executive officer may also terminate his or her employment agreement and employment at any time for Good Reason.
-If the executive officer's employment is terminated by the Company without Cause or by the executive officer for Good Reason, the Company will provide the executive officer with outplacement services consistent with those provided to similarly situated executives and pay the executive officer severance compensation equal to the sum of (a) 200% of his or her annualized base salary as of his or her termination date, (b) 200% of the average of his or her last two calendar year bonuses, excluding any equity awards and any special or one-time bonus or incentive compensation payments, and (c) \$12,000 to offset the costs of benefit continuation coverage.
-The severance compensation will be payable over a 24-month period for Messrs.
-Rex and Nelson and Ms. Short and will be payable over a 12-month period for Mr. Renfro.
+Each employment agreement and each executive officer's employment may be terminated (a) by mutual agreement (b) by the Company with or without Cause, (c) by the executive officer and (d) upon the executive officer's death or disability that renders him incapable of performing the essential functions of his job, with or without reasonable accommodation.
+Each executive officer may also terminate his employment agreement and employment at any time for Good Reason.
+If the executive officer's employment is terminated by the Company without Cause or by the executive officer for Good Reason, the Company will provide the executive officer with outplacement services consistent with those provided to similarly situated executives and pay the executive officer severance compensation equal to the sum of (a) 200% of his annualized base salary as of his termination date, (b) 200% of the average of his last two calendar year bonuses, or if termination occurs within two years from the start of employment with the Company, 200% of his target incentive, excluding any equity awards and any special or one-time bonus or incentive compensation payments, and (c) \$12,000 to offset the costs of benefit continuation coverage.
+The severance compensation will be payable over a 24-month period.
 In addition, if the Company terminates Mr. Rex's employment without Cause or if Mr. Rex terminates employment for Good Reason, Mr. Rex has the option to remain employed in an advisory capacity for one year (at his then-current annual base salary and target bonus) following notification of termination.

-1 Board of Directors 2 Corporate Governance 3 Executive Compensation 4 Audit 5 Annual Meeting 6 Other Information ---------------------- --------------------------- ----------------------------- --------- --------------------- ---------------------
+1 Board of Directors 2 Corporate Governance 3 Executive Compensation 4 Audit 5 Annual Meeting 6 Other Information ---------------------- ------------------------ -------------------------- --------- --------------------- ---------------------